 A complete application includes:

 - A statement of purpose describing how you believe the MSOD education will further your career and professional/personal development.
 This should include your understanding of the field of Organization Development, the MSOD philosophy and curriculum, and your approach to learning.
 You are presenting your “case” for admission to the program.

 - Two letters of recommendation speaking to your potential for success in the field and this program.
 One or both letters should address your potential in organizational leadership or as an OD practitioner.
-It is suggested that one recommendation come from an experienced OD scholar-practitioner or your supervisor and one come from a person who can speak to your academic potential, it is completely acceptable for both letters of recommendation to come from past and present work colleagues and supervisors.
+While it is preferred that one recommendation come from your supervisor and one come from a person who can speak to your academic potential, it is completely acceptable for both letters of recommendation to come from past and present work colleagues and supervisors.

 - Official transcripts of all undergraduate and graduate work (if any).* This includes the original transcript(s) of any coursework transferred to the undergraduate school from which you graduated.
 Credits from other university courses cannot be applied to the MSOD program because of its unique nature, the sequence of the courses, and the need to maintain the cohort group cohesion.
 The online application will request that you upload your unofficial transcript(s).
 Official transcripts will only be requested upon acceptance to the program.
 If you do not have a copy of your unofficial transcript(s) on hand to upload to you application, only then may you send in your official transcripts directly to the University's Graduate Admissions Office for review with your application.

 - Two samples of your written work, which may include college or grad school papers, reports, memoranda, articles, or creative pieces.
 Many applicants write a reflection on an organizational experience relevant to the field of OD when they do not have past writing samples from the aforementioned categories.
 These samples should indicate your potential for producing graduate-level thought and writing.

-- A list of personal growth workshops and other laboratory trainings attended, including professional training of a non-experiential nature.
+- An optional list of personal growth workshops and other laboratory trainings attended, including professional training of a non-experiential nature.
 Please list the course title, dates, location, sponsoring organization, and instructor.